 We have a tremendous number of kicks that students learn as they strive to earn the Yellow Belt ranking.
 Many of these kicks are fundamental, but quite a few would be considered advanced kicks in most martial arts systems.

-Within Tensoku Ryu we have employ a kicking progression strategy.
+Within Tensoku Ryu we have employed a kicking progression strategy.
 Students working toward Yellow Belt learn and practice every type of kick that involves a generally stationary position from which a single kick is delivered.
-So at this level students learn every standalone kicking method, even those that might be considered advanced kicking skills.
-In later belts student learn to employ kicks in more complex sequences including double kicks, triple kicks, walking kicks, shuffling kicks, spinning kicks, and jumping (and sometimes spinning) kicks.
+So at this level, students learn every standalone kicking method, even those that might be considered advanced kicking skills.
+In later belts, students learn to employ kicks in more complex sequences including double kicks, triple kicks, walking kicks, shuffling kicks, spinning kicks, and jumping (and sometimes spinning) kicks.
 Most of these more advanced kicks employ one or more of the fundamental kicks practiced while working toward the Yellow Belt.

 Within Tensoku Ryu we recognize that there are innumerable uses for kicks.
 One of the primary purposes is to deliver a punishing strike to an opponent.
 This is one of ...Read More